jimniels/blog/_drafts/2014-07-03-logos-in-focus.md

 ### End Results

 These tactics of progressive enhancement, including a responsive design, make this site quite accessible.
 On a mobile device?
 It works.
 On a tablet?
 It works.
-Have javascript disabled?
-You can still access the individual logo variations.
-CSS doesn’t load?
-All the content is still accessible.
+Have javascript disabled of the CSS doesn’t load?
+You can still access each individual logo and its blurred variations.
 No SVG support?
 You get served regular images.
+It just works.

+It was a fun experiment to build and test.
+What I learned will inform many of the projects I work on in the future.